diefenbach/django-lfs/docs/developer/settings.rst

 .. _settings_lfs_criteria:

+LFS_CURRENCY
+    The currency which is used within the shop.
+The default value is ``EUR``.

 LFS_CRITERIA
     List of list of available criteria, whereas the first entry is the dotted name to a criterion and the second entry is the name of the criterion, which